 A proud father of Sparta.

-My pet cat who is one of the nicest and most laid-back cats I have ever met.
+My pet cat is one of the nicest and most laid-back cats I have ever met.
 I have loads of personal pictures of her sleeping on family members with her belly exposed.
 For people who don’t know a lot about cats, if a cat exposes his/her belly, it’s out of trust.
-Since, that’s the most unprotected parts of their bodies.
+Since that’s the most unprotected part of their bodies.
 She means a lot to me.

 If you follow me on Twitter, you will see the odd picture of her.
-To answer the question for where she has her name, well… Thanks to this song.
+To answer the question for where she has her name, well… Thanks for this song.
 The Mean Kitty Song by SMP Films.
 It’s about a cat who is playfully aggressive.
 And when I first met Sparta, she was playfully aggressive.
-She wanted to play but after a while she feel asleep on my lap.
+She wanted to play but after a while, she feels asleep on my lap.